gyorilab/indra_world/doc/modules/service/index.rst

 Indra World Service (:py:mod:`indra_world.service`)
 ===================================================

-_Note:_ This is the documentation of the codebase use in the INDRA World service.
+_Note:_ This is the documentation of the codebase used in the INDRA World service.
 Documentation of the service API can be found `here <http://wm.indra.bio/>`_.